OctopusDeploy/Architecture/StructuredConfigurationVariables/StructuredConfigVariables.md

 - Error reporting is difficult.
 If the file is invalid in all formats, which parser errors should you show?
 If we end up supporting 20 formats, showing 20 errors to the user would be overwhelming.
 - Some formats are extremely permissive.
 The only way to make an invalid .properties file is a bad unicode escape (e.g. `\u000`).
 As we add more formats it will become harder to determine what the file format is.
 - If it's "first valid parse wins", the order in which we try parsing is critical, and there might not be an order that satisfies everyone.
 Furthermore, adding a new parser in a future version of Octopus might break existing deployment processes unless it's added as the last parser.
+- For a well-known file extension (like a `.yml` file), it may be unexpected for a user to see that we first tried to parse it as a `.xml` file.

 ## Option 3: Rely on well known file extensions
 In this option, we only support well known file extensions. e.g. `.xml`, `.yaml`, `.yml`, `.json`, and `.properties`.